JanRajm/Digital-electronics-1/Projekt VHDL/avg_velocity.md

 ```
 ![obr1](projekt-avg_vel-waveform-2.PNG)
 ## Notes
 - Rounding creates some errors.
 In our application these errors are negligible.
+See value of __s_avg_velocity__ at time 90 ns.
+It should be 11.